MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_09_lab_ak.md

 1. In the **Add a new API** section, select **Logic App**.

-1. In the **Create a blank API** dialog box, perform the following actions:
+1. In the **Create from Logic App** dialog box, perform the following actions:

     1. Select **Full**.